bantoinese83/Speak-Easy/README.md

 ## Pro Tips
 - Use the `debug: true` option for extra fun logs.
-- Try different voices and languages for unique results.
+- The `synthesizeToFile` method will auto-generate a filename if you don't provide one.
-- Check out the code for more playful comments and tips!
+- Check out the full JSDoc in your editor for detailed info on every function and type.

 ## Contributing
 PRs and ideas welcome!
 Let's make TTS more fun for everyone.